 To complete your name change, you'll need to tell others about it.
 Contact the people and institutions you deal with and ask what type of documentation they require to make your name change official in their records.
-Different institutions may have very different rules.
-Some may need only your phone call, others may require special forms or a certified copy of the Name Change Decree.
+Different institutions may have very different rules, and some may require special forms or a certified copy of the Name Change Decree.

 It's generally recommended that you first acquire a driver's license, then a Social Security card in your new name.
-Once you have those pieces of identification, it's usually fairly simple to acquire others or have records changed to reflect your new name.
+Once you have those pieces of identification, it is fairly simple to acquire others or have records changed to reflect your new name.

 Who to Notify